In this article

 The PFAS topic is also outside EU very active, especially in USA.
 On Federal level, USA implemented a PFAS reporting obligation for companies withinin USA, which is regulated under Toxic Substances Control Act (TSCA) section 8(a)(7)

-On top of that more than 30 states have additional specific PFAS regulations, of which the state of Maine the most stringent.
-They have an almost full PFAS ban which will be in effect as of 2030.
+On top of that many states have additional specific PFAS regulations, of which the state of Maine the most stringent.
+They have an almost full PFAS ban which will be in effect as of 2032.

-It’s important to know that the PFAS definition in USA is slightly different than the European one, but there is large overlap, especially on fluorpolymers.
+It’s important to know that the PFAS definition in USA (defined by the American EPA) is slightly different than the European one, but there is large overlap, especially on fluorpolymers.

 Authors: